-Barnsley Targeted Youth Support Service provides effective support to young people at any point during their life
+Barnsley Targeted Youth Support Service gives effective support to young people at any point in their life.

 We want all young people to fulfil their potential and more importantly, to be safe and resilient as they move into adulthood

 We can support young people around the following issues:

 - Health & emotional support (confidence building, self-esteem, managing emotions)